-The climatic monitoring program for the PBHSP involves collecting existing, publicly available precipitation and temperature data in the vicinity of the Prado Basin.
-Figure 2-3 shows the location of the stations where data are available and collected for the PBHSP.
-These sites include monitoring stations for the California Irrigation Management Information System (CIMIS) for temperature data, spatially gridded climate datasets from Next-Generation Radar (NEXRAD), and the PRISM Climate Group for regional precipitation and temperature data.
-The Chino Basin boundary was used to extract the spatially gridded data for precipitation, and the Prado Basin boundary was used to extract the spatially gridded data for maximum and minimum temperature.
+The climatic monitoring program for the PBHSP involves collecting existing, publicly available spatially gridded climate datasets for precipitation and temperature in the vicinity of the Prado Basin.
+These climate datasets include Next-Generation Radar (NEXRAD) and the PRISM Climate Group.
+Figure 2-3 shows the location of the areas where the grided climate data is extracted from PRISM and NEXRAD to estimate a spatial average precipitation and temperature for the PBHSP analysis.
+The Chino Basin boundary is used to extract the spatially gridded data for precipitation, and the Prado Basin boundary is used to extract the spatially gridded data for maximum and minimum temperature.
 Climatic data are collected annually and uploaded to Watermaster's relational database.